Do you have a YOLO mentality?

 Debt is a ball and chain, and your time literally becomes money

-Debt is a ball and chain and once shackled prevents you from YOLO experiences like fancy dinners, exotic vacations, and luxury goods.
-When we don’t make enough money but continue to spend using credit we create long-term debt.
-Whether it’s student loan debt or credit card debt, any type of debt obligates our time to work.
+Debt is a ball and chain and, once shackled, prevents you from YOLO experiences like fancy dinners, exotic vacations, and luxury goods.
+When we don’t make enough money but continue to spend using credit, we create long-term debt.
+Whether it’s student loan debt or credit card debt, any debt obligates our time to work.